Robert-DeForrest-Reynolds/EliJ/README.md

  - Toran :hammer_and_wrench:
  - Pineapple :hammer_and_wrench:
  - Iwa :hammer_and_wrench:
- - Lily :no_entry:
+ - Lily :hammer_and_wrench:
+ - Peach :warning:
  - Hope :hammer_and_wrench:
  - HPM (Hope Package Manager) :hammer_and_wrench:
- - Pim :hammer_and_wrench:
+ - Pim :no_entry:
- - Toran's Syntax Highlighting Theme :hammer_and_wrench:
+ - Toran's Syntax Highlighting Theme :no_entry:
  - ExoFyle :no_entry:
- - Cornelius :hammer_and_wrench:
+ - Cornelius :no_entry:
  - Mel :no_entry:

 ---